Our accessibility statement

 - ARIA Live Region Text Filter: 'WINDOWS Key' + 'CTRL' + 'DASH'

 VoiceOver users can navigate a page via landmarks by choosing 'landmarks' in the VoiceOver rotor, then finger flicking up or down will move to the next or previous landmark.
-Move through the organization of a page or screen with these options:
+Move through the organisation of a page or screen with these options:

 - Containers: Moves from one onscreen container to the next.
 The Dock and Home screen, for example, are containers.